stefanasandei/advent-of-code/README.md

 $ make
 ```

 The `input.txt` and `example.txt` have to be inside the specific day folder.
-For the sake of simplicity, the makefile runs the `main.c` file, which is either part 1 of part 2, I rename the file when I start to work on that part and name it back when I'm done.

 ##